learnmv/dietapp/README.md

-This is a basic diet app
+This is a basic diet app for demonstration